 - If you are posting a conceptual question, try to be as specific as you can regarding what you don’t understand; this will help us give you a more directed answer.

 - Office hours are posted on the office hours schedule (see the navigation bar of the course website).

 - Office hours are generally held between noon and midnight on weekdays throughout the semester.

 - While we attempt to keep a consistent schedule with office hours, please be mindful that your TAs are busy students like yourselves and may have to change their office hours due to other obligations.
 In this case, don’t panic!
-Ed, as you will come to learn, is a wonderful companion.
+Piazza, as you will come to learn, is a wonderful companion.

 - Please note that office hours are NOT whenever you happen to see a TA out and about!
 While we are generally happy to help you out, the course staff have their own assignments and obligations.
-Please try to direct questions to Ed or TAs who are currently having office hours.
+Please try to direct questions to Piazza or TAs who are currently having office hours.